speedata/xts-doc/docs/reference/.ref/placeobject.md

+`background` (yes or no, optional)
+:   Fill the background of the object with a color, given by backgroundcolor.

+`backgroundcolor` (text, optional)
+:   Color of the background if “background” is set to “yes”.

 `column` (number or length, optional)
 :   If contents is a number: the grid cell from the left margin of the area.
 If it is a length: the absolute position from the left paper margin.
 If this attribute is omitted, the system tries to place the object by itself.

+`frame` (yes or no, optional)
+:   Draw a frame around the object.